 Diabetes affects nearly 30 million people in the United States alone.
-Both Type 2 diabetes and pre-diabetes are disorders in which the blood sugar is higher than normal.
+Both Type 2 diabetes mellitus and pre-diabetes are disorders that cause high blood sugar.
 The mainstay in the management of these conditions remains lifestyle modification.
-Understanding how certain foods we eat place a stress on the pancreas and predispose someone to elevated blood sugar levels is an important part of avoiding and treating these conditions.
+Understanding how certain foods we eat place a stress on the pancreas and predispose someone to high blood sugar levels is an important part of avoiding and treating these conditions.

 In order to understand more about blood sugar problems, we need to review what a hormone is.
 Hormones are proteins secreted from areas in the body called glands.
 Hormones help to transmit messages to more distant sites, allowing specialized communication between cells.
 Insulin is a type of hormone that causes storage of energy.
 Insulin is produced by specific cells in your pancreas, a small organ located in the center of your abdomen, just below your stomach.
 Insulin levels rise in response to the different types of sugar consumed in your diet.
 Rising insulin levels allow sugar to enter the cell, and be saved as energy to be used later.

 Diabetes mellitus, or diabetes for short, are a group of conditions where blood sugar (or glucose) is elevated due to decreased insulin levels or the decreased ability of the body to use the insulin that is present.
 In this lesson, we will discuss pre-diabetes and Type 2 diabetes, using an old fashioned locomotive train as an example.
 Think of the pancreas as if it were a steam engine on a shiny, jet black, and fiery red train, heading out for a beautiful ride through the mountainside.
 Insulin, in this example, will be the smoke that the train engine produces as it chugs, out of the station, and along its journey.
 ALL ABOARD!
 Passing through the valley, the train glides along its track.
 The steam engine works effortlessly, and continuously produces small puffs of smoke.